UNIVERSE-HPC/course-material/libraries/pybamm/Experiments.md

       license: BSD-3
 ---

-In the last session, you learned how to run PyBaMM simulations using the curent as an input.
+We've already seen how you can run PyBaMM simulations using the current as an input.
 With the `Experiment` class, however, you can do so much more.
 The `Experiment` class works by converting text strings into instructions that PyBaMM can use to create a `Simulation` object.
 Here are some examples:

 ```
 "Discharge at 1C for 0.5 hours",